duckinator/inq/ISSUES.md

 # Issue Management

-This document is intended as a guide to help you understand what labels on a given issue mean, or to help you choose labels for a new issue.
+This document explains what labels on a given issue mean, or to help you choose labels for new/updated issues.

-The goal of issue management is to organize the work that needs to be done when working on a project, by allowing users to report bugs, request features or documentation, and start discussions.
+We use an issue tracker to organize and prioritize work by allowing users to report bugs, request features or documentation, and start discussions.

-To simplify that task, issues have _labels_, to group issues in ways that developers find useful.

 ---

-## blocked

-An issue which can't be worked on until something else is finished.

-If an issue has this label, it _should_ have an explanation of what needs to be finished before it can be worked on.

-If it does not, feel free to leave a comment and ask for details.

-## help wanted

-An issue we'd like help with.

 ## high priority